Why Israel might nuke Iran to prevent Tehran from going nuclear. Seriously.

 If you are wondering about the devastating impact Israel’s bomb could have on Iran, enter "Tehran" into the nuclear-weapons effects website Nukemap, created by nuclear historian Alex Wellerstein.
-It is unlikely that Israel could wipe Iran off the face of the Earth, but it could certainly kill millions of Iranians, given that issue of Conflict and Health, researchers estimated that five Israeli 100-kiloton bombs would kill 43 percent of the 8.3 million people living in Tehran; meanwhile, two theoretical Iranian 15-kiloton bombs would kill 17 percent of everyone in Tel Aviv.
+It is unlikely that Israel could wipe Iran off the face of the Earth, but it could certainly kill millions of Iranians, given that 70 percent of Iran’s 80 million people live in dense urban areas.
+In a grim article in the May 2013 issue of Conflict and Health, researchers estimated that five Israeli 100-kiloton bombs would kill 43 percent of the 8.3 million people living in Tehran; meanwhile, two theoretical Iranian 15-kiloton bombs would kill 17 percent of everyone in Tel Aviv.
 (These estimates are consistent with the catastrophic human consequences of regional nuclear exchanges modeled in prior peer-reviewed articles.)

 The recognition of Israel’s nuclear capabilities will continue to matter over the next six months because, if we are to take Tel Aviv seriously, Israel could undertake a unilateral military attack against Iran’s known nuclear facilities.
 Should the IAEA’s outstanding questions about the possible military dimensions of Iran’s nuclear program go unaddressed, or access to sensitive sites remain restricted, there are intentionally ambiguous undefined conditions under which Israel might attack Iran, with or without the United States.
 For example, Iran’s Fordow Fuel Enrichment Plant could be one target of an Israeli nuclear weapon.
 Fordow is a uranium-enrichment facility located beneath 60 to 80 meters of granite near the city of Qom.
 The facility at Fordow, according to Iran’s declaration to the International Atomic Energy Agency, is designed to contain up to 2,976 IR-1 centrifuges in 16 cascades.
 The Institute for Science and International Security has estimated that this set-up could produce one bomb’s worth — or "significant quantity" — of highly enriched uranium per year.